 Many of such Royal powers are defined constitutionally and legislatively; for instance, The Queen’s ability to summon and dissolve Parliament, to name a governor general, to name additional Senators.
 Strictly speaking, these are not

 pure instances of the Prerogative.
-For as mentioned above, they would normally be exercised on advice
+For as mentioned above, they would normally be exercised

 However, two areas exist where the purest form of the Royal Prerogative remains intact, one quite common and uncontroversial, the other that is usually only the subject of speculative debate.
 In its common form, The Queen or her representatives can award honours that do not fall within the ambit of constitutional "advice", such as the Royal Victorian Order in the case of The Queen, or the Vice-Regal Commendation in the case of her representatives.
 Her Majesty can choose whether to approve the use of the Royal Crown in heraldic grants; the organizations to which she will accord the prefix "Royal" or grant her Patronage; the use and design of her image on stamps, coinage and bank notes; the details of new honours and decorations and medals.
 These are important symbolic details in the life of the nation.
 As well, The Queen or her representatives have the right to encourage, to warn and to be advised by the government of the day.
 Influence and experience are often as potent as sheer partisan advantage.
 Having access to facts is also a form of subtle influence.
 In this way the monarch, her representatives, reflect their concern for the general good, and act as a valuable and absolutely confidential sounding board for prime ministers and premiers.